Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Some people even do both schedules by splitting the daily amount of lessons into 2 parts.
 Go for the one that fits your routine best.

 Observation: Obviously, missing reviews by an extra of 1 or 2h will barely do you any harm, but my point here is for you to understand the system.
-In practice, an extra hour here and there for recent learned items happens all the time and that’s fine.
+In practice, an extra hour here and there for recently learned items happens all the time and that’s fine.

 I understand the logic, but what if I don’t do it?

 Imagine you know that tomorrow you’ll be able to use WK at 8am and 8pm (12h interval).
-By following the above line of thought, 8am would be the the right time for lessons.
+By following the above line of thought, 8am would be the right time for lessons.
 However, If you do them at for example 2pm instead, it means that the 2nd review will only be available at 2am.
 A little bit late, don’t you think?

 What happens next is that you’ll probably be skipping these 2am reviews and be back to WK at 8am of the following day, but 6h late.
 This isn’t a problem at all when we’re talking about Guru+ items, but for an Apprentice 2, it means a 75% increase in the SRS interval.
 Sure, you might skip Apprentice 1 and 2 and still do fine during reviews.
 But what if you don’t?
 What happens after 3, 30, 300 days of WK?
 Rule of thumb: harvest before the storm.